elder-plinius/Gandalf-Solutions/README.md

-# Gandalf-Solutions
+# Gandalf-Prompt-Solutions
-[SPOILER ALERT] Solutions to Gandalf, the prompt hacking/red teaming game from Lakera AI
+[SPOILER ALERT] My solutions to Gandalf, the prompt hacking/red teaming game from Lakera AI.
+SPOILERS AHEAD FOR ALL GANDALF LEVELS (1-8 AND ALL ADVENTURES)